2022–23 Swiss Super League

-The 2022–23 Swiss Super League (referred to as the Credit Suisse Super League for sponsoring reasons) is the 126th season of top-tier competitive football in Switzerland and the 20th under its current name and format.
+The 2022–23 Swiss Super League (referred to as the Credit Suisse Super League for sponsoring reasons) was the 126th season of top-tier competitive football in Switzerland and the 20th under its current name and format.
 With this season, the Swiss Super League became the longest continuously running top-flight national league.

 Overview

 A total of ten teams are competing in the league: nine teams of the previous season will participate in the league again.
 FC Lausanne-Sport, who came in last place, were relegated and are replaced by the 2021–22 Swiss Challenge League champions Winterthur.
 Luzern remains in the league as the winner of the Relegation/Promotion playoff.
 Zürich are the defending champions.

 After Swiss teams gained 7.75 points in European championships in the 2021–22 season, the Swiss Football Association jumped five spots in the UEFA association ranking to rank 14, granting them five spots in European championships in the 2023–24 season.
 This means that first and second ranked teams of the 2022–23 season will participate in the third and second rounds of the 2023–24 UEFA Champions League qualification, respectively, while the third and fourth enter the second round of the 2023–24 UEFA Europa Conference League qualification.
 Furthermore, the champion of the 2022-23 Swiss Cup enters the third qualification round for the 2023–24 UEFA Europa League.

 Due to the format change and the increased number of teams starting with the 2023–24 Swiss Super League, this season will function as a transition season.
 As a result, no teams will be directly relegated to the 2023–24 Swiss Challenge League.
 Instead the last-placed team will play a relegation playoff against the third team of the 2022–23 Swiss Challenge League.